-Introduction – A Brief History of the Shelby Cobra
+Introduction – A Quick History of the Shelby Cobra

 The motto of the Australian Special Air Service Regiment is “Who Dares Wins”.
 The story of Carroll Shelby and the Shelby Cobra is a story of a man who dared, and created a car that won the hearts and minds of sports car fans all around the world.

 What is it that makes a “sports car”?
 It certainly isn’t simply a case of making a car that is faster than most everything else on the road or track.
 Being fast helps, but it is not of itself what makes a sports car into something that is desired.

 To build a car that sports car people will really want to own above all others you have to create something that appeals to the heart, not just the mind.
 A real sports car has a look, a sound, and a feel that pushes out quiet and conservative Dr. Jekyl and instead ignites the inner Mr. Hyde.

 A car that, as you start the engine, the sheer sound of it makes the hairs on the back of your neck stand up as the adrenaline starts to pump.
 A real sports car gets to your heart, and the Shelby Cobra is a car that tells your heart to abandon being sensible, to forget logic, reason, and practicality, and to choose the car that’s going to be unforgettable every time you drive it.

 Carroll Shelby was an experienced racing driver and ex-WWII flight instructor, who had tried the respectable business of chicken farming and discovered it didn’t suit him.
 His heart was in sports cars, and so a health issue brought his motor-racing career to an unexpected end (a health issue that required him to slip a nitro-glycerin capsule under his tongue when he went racing) he decided to dare to take the gamble and try his hand at sports car building.